UKHomeOffice/data-transfer/README.rst

 2. The file paths for FolderStorage should be Windows paths, for FTP,sFTP and S3 these can be unix format.

-For FTP, sFTP, and Folder storage ensure paths are absolute without a trailing slash /path/to/something
+For sFTP, and Folder storage ensure paths are absolute without a trailing slash /path/to/something

 For S3 the path is used with the URL so can be relative, but without a trailing slash path/to/something

+AWS
+---

+If you are running the app on a AWS instance that has anIAM policy you can set the USE_IAM_CREDS var to True and the application will use IAM policies.
+You must however ensure that the bucket name is set correctly.

 Contributing